%= css_sub_style %> <%= css_bootstrap %> <%= css_theme %> <%= css_theme_flash %> <%= css_font %>

-There are two modes for credit card bill payment that users can opt for as per their convenience, and these are further categorized into different features for usage of customer to pay their dues:
+There are two modes for credit card payment out of which a user can select as per their convenience and these are further categorised into different features for usage of customer to pay their dues:

-As everything is getting digitized today, people are becoming more and more tech savvy to savecost and time.
-Hence, the banks are also adapting to this digital revolution and have expanded their features, offering several online facilities for people to use.
-Here are the different ways of using online payment mode for credit card bill payment:
+As everything is getting digitised today and people are becoming tech savvy for saving cost and time, so the banks are also adapting change and expanding features online for people to use.
+Here are the different ways of using online payment mode

 Net banking facility can be availed by users only after registering online.
-To check the outstanding of credit card and to pay bills, the user is required to link their credit card with their net banking account, for which ATM pin details would be used.
-After linking the credit card with net-banking account, the user would be able to check billed or unbilled transactions, due dates, reward points, etc. by simply logging on to the net banking account through the bank’s website, clicking on the “credit card” tab and selecting “credit card payment” option.
-Banks also provide hot listing facility under net banking to block it from any misuse in case the card has been lost or stolen.
+To check the outstanding of credit card and paying bills, user is required to link credit card with net banking account for which ATM pin details would be used.
+After linking credit card with net banking account, user would be able to check billed or unbilled transactions, due dates, reward points by simply logging in, clicking on “Credit card” tab and selecting “Credit card payment option”.

 Via Mobile banking app:

-For this procedure, users need to download and install their bank's net banking app on their phones.
-After installation, users can login to the app by using their customer ID.
-These banking apps have been made for the convenience of mobile users; they provide the same features as that of net banking portals, so that they may be accessible from anywhere.
-Credit card accounts are highly secure through 128-bit SSL protection.
-Thanks to this feature, users can conduct safe transactions using their accounts from practically anywhere through a mobile app.
+For this procedure, users need to download and install app in their phones.
+After installation users can login to app by using customer id.
+App has been made for the convenience of mobile users having same features as that of net banking portal, so that it may be accessible anywhere.

 Pay online from another bank account

-It is not mandatory to have an account in the same bank whose credit card you are using.
+It is not mandatory to have an account in the same bank, whose credit card you bought.
 There are different ways of paying credit card bills through other bank accounts:

-NEFT method: In this method, the user needs to enter the number of the credit card as the payee account number as well as the corresponding IFSC code to make credit card bill payments.
-The payments that are made during working hours on weekdays get transferred on the same day, whereas the payments that are made after working hours get transferred on the next day.
+NEFT method: In this method user need to enter number of credit card as the payee account number to make payments.
+The payments which are made during working hours on weekdays get transferred on same day whereas the payments which are made after working hours get transferred on next day

-RTGS (Real time gross settlement) method: This method is applicable for the people who use a credit card for higher transaction amount, as they can pay the whole amount at one time, so a payment of Rs2 lakhs or more can be done at one click unlike NEFT where for higher transactions payment has to be done in batches.
-For carrying out this transaction, net banking should be activated in the other bank account too.
+RTGS (Real time gross settlement) method: This method is applicable for the people who use credit card for higher transactions as they can pay the whole amount at one time, so a payment of Rs2 lakhs or more can be done at one click unlike NEFT where for higher transactions payment has to be done in batches.
+For carrying out this transaction net banking should be activated in other bank account too.

 Auto payment debit

-If a user has multiple cards, an auto debit option is available for payment of credit card bills.
-To use this facility, certain instructions need to be set on the concerned savings account.
-This facility is used to pay the minimum amount or to repay the entire outstanding balance.
+If a user is having multiple cards, auto debit option on bank account is an option of payment for which certain instructions need to be set.
+This facility is used to pay minimum amount or for repaying the outstanding balance.

-For this procedure, submitting the ECS form is mandatory.
+For this procedure, filling ECS form is mandatory.

-After filling form, visit the bank and provide details of the amount that needs to be debited.
+After filling form, visit the bank and put details of the amount need to be debited.

 Get it signed by the bank official.

-Cash Payment: Credit card bills can be paid in cash at the nearest bank branch of the concerned bank by paying processing fee.
+Credit card bills can be also be paid at the nearest bank branch by paying processing fee.

-Cheque Payment: Credit Card bill payment can be done through cheque by dropping it at the nearest ATM or cheque drop box, after writing the credit card number and other details on it.
+Credit Card bill payment can also be done through cheque by dropping it at the nearest ATM, after writing the credit card number and other details on it.